 A covered call is an options trading strategy in which the trader holds a long position in a stock and sells a call option on the same stock in an attempt to generate income.
 For example, if I owned 100 shares of Apple (AAPL) I could sell one call against my 100 shares.
 And when I sell that call I collect a premium (essentially collecting an insurance premium).

-Earlier this year me and fellow Cabot analyst Mike Cintolo combined our strengths, Mike’s ability to spot promising stock charts and stories with my covered calls prowess, to create Cabot Profit Booster.
-And five months in to the launch of Profit Booster this strategy is working very well to reduce risk, and to create yield.
+Me and fellow Cabot analyst Mike Cintolo combined our strengths, Mike’s ability to spot promising stock charts and stories with my covered calls prowess, to create Cabot Profit Booster.
+This is an excellent strategy to reduce risk, and to create yield.

-Here is an example of a covered call trade alert that we executed at Cabot Profit Booster last month using a stock idea and analysis by Mike, combined with my covered call idea.
+Here is an example of a covered call trade alert that we executed at Cabot Profit Booster earlier this year using a stock idea and analysis by Mike, combined with my covered call idea.

 The Covered Call Trade